What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 Concrete licensing is regulated locally and not by the state, so check your city or municipality's website for the requirements.
-Your provider should have insurance in case of injuries or accidents.
+Always verify that your contractor is properly bonded and insured, in case any injuries or property damage happen.

 Look for Trade Group Memberships